srimannarayanabaratam/land_cover_classification_unet/README.md

 |`dataset.py`| Used as a data loader during the training phase.|

 ## Google Colab Wrapper
 For testing the repository, a google colab wrapper is also provided which explains in detail how to execute the code along with insights.
+Just download the "colab_wrapper.ipynb" file from the repository and open in your colab.
+Instructions are available there to clone this repository directly to your drive and train using GPU runtime.

 ## Training